-Signing up for a course that is appropriate for you in the context of your previous learning
+Signing up for a module that is appropriate for you in the context of your previous learning

-Languages and Global Citizenship courses are offered at a range of different levels from complete beginners (Level 1) upwards.
-Please make sure that you are eligible for the language course that you are choosing by checking the pre-requisites chart.
+Languages modules are offered at a range of different levels from complete beginners (Level 1) upwards.
+Please make sure that you are eligible for the language module that you are choosing by checking the pre-requisites chart on the page for the language you are intending to study.
 If you are in any doubt about your eligibility to register for a particular Horizons option you should contact the appropriate Coordinator for advice.

-The Humanities Project and Global Challenges Independent Project (Level 6) require students to have satisfactorily completed a Level 5 course.
+The Humanities Project and Change Makers Independent Project (Level 6) require students to have satisfactorily completed a Level 5 course.
 If you are in any doubt about your eligibility, please contact the appropriate field leader.

 Year in Europe and Language for Science Students